Spirit-Crusher/ToDoScribe/README.md

 - [x] Improve deletion/editing by enabling task selection making it so the user can interact with any task.
 - [x] Display the total amount of tasks.
 - [x] Show the task for deletion on the screen in the confirmation dialog.
+- [ ] Save everything to a file so that tasks can be reloaded.

 ### Bugs and code improvements